allure-examples/allure-karma-example/README.md

 1. Install other dependencies with `npm install`
 1. Now you can run tests using `npm test`

 Result xml will be in `report/` directory.
+If you see an message about failed tests, don't worry we specially made some failed tests  so you can see an error representation in report.

 Furthermore, if you want html report, you need to build this project on jenkins with [allure-jenkins-plugin].